 Households with children in nappies, or individuals who use incontinence products who primarily reside at the property can register to use the service.
 The service is only available to the main place of residence for the individuals who produce the material.

-Nappies and nappy sacks, incontinence products i.e. pads, bed and chair pads, single use absorbent bed sheets, plastic gloves, disposable aprons and colostomy and stoma bags are all eligible items for this collection service.
+Nappies and nappy sacks, incontinence products i.e. pads, bed and chair pads, single use absorbent bed sheets, plastic gloves, disposable aprons, catheter bags and colostomy and stoma bags are all eligible items for this collection service.

 No. The AHP bag is for AHP waste only, so it can be recycled using a process specifically for AHP waste.
 You should continue to put non-AHP waste that cannot be recycled in the residual waste bag.
 Registered customers who use the service for disposal of anything other than for its intended purposes will have the service removed.

 If I choose not to register for the absorbent hygiene product (AHP) service, can this waste go in the normal residual bag for collection?

 You can use your non-recyclables residual waste (grey) bag to dispose of AHp material however this will need to be within the 3 bag restriction per 3 weekly collection or this material can be taken to one of our Waste and Recycling Centres for disposal in the general waste container.
 However, we would encourage you to register for the AHP Collection Service.
 There are two reasons for this:

 • All AHP collected this way can be recycled.